lowrycito/handbook/pages/study-manual-general-handbook-25-temple-and-family-history-work.md

 The bishopric calls one or more temple preparation instructors.
 Lessons and instructions for organizing the course are in [Endowed from on High: Temple Preparation Seminar Teacher’s Manual](/study/manual/endowed-from-on-high/introduction?lang=eng "/study/manual/endowed-from-on-high/introduction?lang=eng").
 Participants are given copies of [Preparing to Enter the Holy Temple](/study/manual/preparing-to-enter-the-holy-temple/preparing-to-enter-the-holy-temple?lang=eng "/study/manual/preparing-to-enter-the-holy-temple/preparing-to-enter-the-holy-temple?lang=eng").
 For personal study and lesson resources, see [temples.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/temples "https://www.churchofjesuschrist.org/temples").

+25.3

+## Organizing Temple and Family History Work in the Stake

 Stake leaders support ward leaders and members in their temple and family history efforts.

+25.3.1

+### Stake Presidency

 The stake president holds the keys for God’s work of salvation and exaltation in the stake.
 He and his counselors have the following responsibilities for the temple and family history aspect of that work: